spack/spack/lib/spack/docs/environments.rst

 contain an ``excludes`` directive, which eliminates certain combinations from the evaluated result.

-The following two Environment manifests are identical:
+The following two environment manifests are identical:

 .. code-block:: yaml